jnarayan81/quadraG/README.md

 ## FAQ

-Who can I report bugs to or ask questions?
+Can I report bugs  or ask questions?
 Please report your issues to ticketing system.

 ## CONTRIBUTION

 Feel free to clone this repository and use it under the licensing terms.

 Additionally, as the project is on github, you may submit patches, ticket requests, edit the wiki, send pull requests - anything you like and have the permissions to do.
-I will enjoy any and all contributions, I'm sure! :)
+I will encourage any suggestions from followers :)

-As always, you can contact the authors at <jnarayan81@gmail.com> or <vibes1002003@gmail.com>.
+As always, you can contact the authors at <jitendra.narayan@unamur.be> or <vibes1002003@gmail.com>.